nrdg/groupyr/doc/index.rst

-groupyr: Sparse Group Lasso in Python
+Groupyr: Sparse Group Lasso in Python
 =====================================

-groupyr is a scikit-learn compatible implementation of the sparse group lasso linear model.
+Groupyr is a scikit-learn compatible implementation of the sparse group lasso linear model.
 It is intended for high-dimensional supervised learning problems where related covariates can be assigned to predefined groups.